2024

 • Are some solutions redundant when all the solutions are applied to the system?

 We address the first two questions in our 10-Year Assessment.
-“All Project” models built for years 2024, 2028, and 2033 include projects identified in the project tables for this 10-Year Assessment observing specific in-service dates.
-In the spirit of the NERC TPL-001, Table I, no load loss allowed contingency analysis was performed on these models, including selected contingencies in neighboring systems.
+“All Project” models built for years 2025, 2029 and 2034 include projects identified in the project tables for this 10-Year Assessment observing specific in-service dates.
+As required by NERC TPL-001, Table 1, no load loss allowed contingency analysis was performed on these models, including selected contingencies in neighboring systems.
 This analysis showed that no additional reinforcements were needed.
 The third question is addressed during our detailed project development process.

 Other Studies